Ecommerce is expected to grab even more of the retail pie, with a projected growth of nearly $11 trillion between 2021 and 2025.

 9. Minimize Page Load Times

 Your product pages must be optimized for mobile.
+More and more consumers are conducting their online searches this way.

 It also decreases your bounce rates.

-10. Audit Your Product Pages for Technical Issues
+10. Audit Your Product Pages For Technical Issues

 - Duplicate content.